5mokshith/Qconn/README.md

 Sure, here is the complete README file with all the details included:

 qconn/ ├── additionalPages/ │ ├── about.html │ ├── contactUs.html │ ├── sign-in.html │ ├── sign-up.html │ └── termsOfService.html ├── css/ │ ├── contactUs.css │ ├── leaderBoard.css │ ├── media-qurery.css │ ├── profile.css │ ├── questions.css │ ├── sign-in.css │ ├── sign-up.css │ ├── style.css │ └── utills.css ├── images/ │ └── svg/ ├── script/ │ ├── leaderBoard.js │ ├── main.js │ ├── profile.js │ ├── questions.js │ ├── users.js │ └── utills/ │ ├── animation.js │ ├── AOS.js │ ├── navBar.js │ └── theme.js ├── index.html ├── leaderBoard.html ├── profile.html ├── questions.html ├── users.html └── templates.txt

+## Supabase

+Supabase is an open-source Firebase alternative that provides a suite of tools for building applications.
+Qconn uses Supabase for:

+- **Authentication**: Managing user sign-up, sign-in, and session persistence.
+- **Database**: Storing user data, questions, answers, and other application data.
+- **Real-time**: Enabling real-time updates and synchronization across the platform.

+### How Supabase is Used

+- **User Authentication**:
+  - The `signUp` function handles user registration by creating a new user in Supabase and storing their details in the database.
+  - The `signIn` function manages user login and session persistence.
+  - The `logOut` function handles user logout and session termination.
+  - The `isAuth` function checks if a user is authenticated and updates the UI accordingly.

+- **Database Operations**:
+  - The `getUsers` function fetches all users from the Supabase database.
+  - The `insertUser` function inserts a new user into the Supabase database after registration.
+  - The `fetchQuestions` function retrieves questions and their associated answers from the database.
+  - The `updateLikes` function updates the like count for a question in the database.

+To learn more about Supabase, visit the [official website](https://supabase.io/).

+## Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch:
+    ```sh
+    git checkout -b feature/your-feature-name
+    ```
+3. Make your changes and commit them:
+    ```sh
+    git commit -m 'Add some feature'
+    ```
+4. Push to the branch:
+    ```sh
+    git push origin feature/your-feature-name
+    ```
+5. Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.